elementary/website/docs/human-interface-guidelines.md

 ### Think in Modules {#think-in-modules}

-Build small, modular apps that communicate well. elementary apps avoid feature overlap and make their functions available to other apps either through [Contractor](#contractor) or over [D-Bus](http://www.freedesktop.org/wiki/Software/dbus "View D-Bus docs from FreeDesktop.Org").
+Build small, modular apps that communicate well. elementary OS apps avoid feature overlap and make their functions available to other apps either through [Contractor](#contractor) or over [D-Bus](http://www.freedesktop.org/wiki/Software/dbus "View D-Bus docs from FreeDesktop.Org").
 This both saves you time as a developer (by other apps making their functions available to you), and is a courteous gesture towards other developers (by making your app's functions available to them).

 ## Avoid Configuration {#avoid-configuration}